Shinkyoku Sōkai Polyphonica: Manga

-Written by Ichiro Sakaki and illustrated by Tomo Hirokawa, a manga series adaptation entitled Cardinal Crimson (カーディナル・クリムゾン, Kādinaru Kurimuzon) began serialization as a web comic on March 2007 in FlexComix Blood and ended in 2012.
+Written by Ichiro Sakaki and illustrated by Tomo Hirokawa, a manga series adaptation entitled Cardinal Crimson (カーディナル・クリムゾン, Kādinaru Kurimuzon) began serialization as a web comic in March 2007 in FlexComix Blood and ended in 2012.
 It was collected in nine volumes.
 The series was picked up for an English release by CMX Manga, with the first volume released on June 29, 2010.
 They did not release others.
 Tomo Hirokawa designed a New Year's nengajō for 2008.

 The Black series was adapted into a manga series illustrated by Yonemura Koichiro as a web comic and was serialized from December 2008 to 2011 in Flex Comix Next.
 It was compiled into three volumes.

 The White series was adapted into a manga series illustrated by Yoko Fujioka and was serialized from April 2008 to 2011 in Monthly Princess.
 It was compiled into five volumes.

 Anime

 T.O Entertainment adapted Shinkyoku Sōkai Polyphonica into a twelve episode anime series directed by Junichi Watanabe and Masami Shimoda and written by Ichiro Sakaki.
 On February 6, 2007, one month after the first manga adaptation was announced, the anime adaptation was announced.
-Broadcast on TBS, the series premiered on April 3, 2007 and aired weekly until its conclusion on June 19, 2007.
+Broadcast on TBS, the series premiered on April 3, 2007, and aired weekly until its conclusion on June 19, 2007.
 The music was composed by Hikaru Nanase.
 Two pieces of theme music were used for the anime.
 "Apocrypha" is performed by eufonius as the opening theme.
 "Concordia" (コンコルディア, Konkorudia) is performed by kukui as the ending theme.

 Diomedéa adapted the series into another season entitled Shinkyoku Sōkai Polyphonica Crimson S, directed by Toshimasa Suzuki and written by Ken'ichi Kanemaki, that is not a continuation of the first and will tie into Ichiro Sakaki and Noboru Kannatsuki's light novel adaptation of the same name.
-The official website was launched on November 11, 2008 and began streaming a promotional video on March 23, 2009 featuring the anime's opening theme but contained no actual anime footage.
-The series premiered on TVK and TV Saitama on March 4, 2009 and is currently broadcasting weekly.
+The official website was launched on November 11, 2008, and began streaming a promotional video on March 23, 2009, featuring the anime's opening theme but contained no actual anime footage.
+The series premiered on TVK and TV Saitama on March 4, 2009, and is currently broadcasting weekly.
 The series was also broadcast on AT-X, Gifu Broadcasting, MBS, and Mie TV.
 The music is directed by Jin Aketagawa and composed by Magic Capsule.
 Two pieces of theme music were used for the anime.
 "Phosphorous" is performed by eufonius as the opening theme.
 Koi no Uta (こいのうた) is performed by Haruka Tomatsu as ending theme.